 The review provided an opportunity for people living in regional, rural and remote areas to have their say about the telecommunications issues that affect them.

-The committee released an issues paper on 7 June 2018 seeking to gain a better understanding of the ways regional Australians use telecommunications services.
-The committee consulted extensively, holding 22 public face-to-face consultations across Australia.
-The committee also attended three national conferences and an Indigenous Focus day organised by the Broadband for the Bush Alliance.
+Yes.
+The Committee released an issues paper on 7 June 2018 seeking to gain a better understanding of the ways regional Australians use telecommunications services.
+The Committee consulted extensively, holding 22 public face-to-face consultations across Australia.
+The Committee also attended three national conferences and an Indigenous Focus day organised by the Broadband for the Bush Alliance.
 A full list of the public consultation locations and dates are available on the Consultations page.

 7. How were the consultation locations chosen?

 The consultation locations were chosen to cover a broad geographical area, including sessions across regional Australia.

 Individuals, businesses and community groups were also able to have their say by making a comment or submission online through the website.

 8. When did the Committee provide its report to the Government?